leoyanzon/Coder-ReactJS/README.md

 ## **Getting Started:**

-1. Download or clone the project and from the terminal use the command `npm install`
+1. Download or clone the project from the terminal using the command `git clone https://github.com/leoyanzon/Coder-ReactJS.git`

+2. Inside the folder, use the command `npm install` to install all dependencies and libraries (see package.json)

-2. To run locally, use the command `npm start`
+3. To run locally, use the command `npm start` and enjoy 3dModels!

 ## Libraries used: